Market Volatility: Don't Believe The Hype - ETFs And Quants Do Not Pose A Real Threat To The Market

 The theory continues that passive funds are slow to process new stock specific or macro information.
 ETF’s and Indices are not meant to have high turnover by definition.
 Some would even accuse the owners of indices of ignoring new information just to hold true to their low turnover promise (it may not be explicit, but it sure is implicit especially with the low fee structures of the funds based on the indices).

 As we said in our intro, this information is pretty much fact.
 Passive investing is growing exponentially.
 But what does this growth mean?
 It certainly means active money managers have a more difficult time in beating the market in the short term.
 It means fees for all of us are getting smaller.
 It means our investment choices are becoming more nuanced and specialized.
 Sometimes it means our investment choices are becoming less clear and more dangerous (ETFs that use leverage, inverse directions, futures, or have illiquid underlying securities should all be considered very carefully if not avoided).
 But I am not sure how it translates into a market collapse.
 Are all the ETF owners short term punters?
 Or Just a majority of them?
 If they held individual stocks, would they not sell these in times of stress?
 Retail investors are often blamed for this ETF expansion.
 But 75% of the S&P 500 ETF (SPY) holders are Institutions (per the latest 13F filing).
 We understand how something like (JNK) or (HYD) could be very dangerous with the underlying bond market drying up.
-But how would this happen to (SPY) or (QQQ)?
+But how would this happen to ((NYSEARCA:SPY)) or (QQQ)?
 Put another way, we certainly believe there is factor risk with over-crowding.
 But this should not translate over into broad market risk.
 We will talk more about this later.

 The other leg of the theory revolves around the quantitative strategies that base asset allocation on perceived risk levels.
 Risk Parity, CTAs, Volatility targeting, regular option hedging, etc are all culprits.
 What is their common crime?
 They allegedly buy high and sell low.
 If stocks are rallying and volatility is decreasing, they increase their allocations to stocks.
 And this ties directly into the ETF concentration worry.
 The more investors buy the same stocks, the lower the volatility in the popular stocks.
 The worry comes when Vol spikes and these strategies have to reverse course on a dime.
 Sounds pretty ugly.